brianhigh/envh543/ex0618prob2d.md

 ## A look inside an `mcnode` object

 You may have wondered, "What is an `mcnode` anyway?"
-It is an object containing an array of class `mcnode` and some attributes.
+It is an object of class `mcnode` containing an array and a list of attributes.
 We can make one manually and compare it with one made with `mcdata()`.
 Let's try this with our transposed quantile array.

 First, let's examine the structure of the array object with the `class`